ninjaaron/fast-entry_points/README.rst

 directory (or into a list of directories you give it as arguments).
 It is available from PyPI.

-You can't really make it a proper depenency because setuptools has to import it to work, so chicken-egg. right?
+You can't really make it a proper dependency because setuptools has to import it to work, so chicken-egg. right?
 Luckily, the script is trivial and will not hurt you project much to copy this 40-line file into the folder.